samcarpentier/coding-exercice-1/README.md

 * Size of the words sequences is configurable via CLI argument `-s`
 * Unit tests have been written for all public functions of every package
 * End-to-end tests have been written in the `app` package (see [`app_test.go`](./app/app_test.go))
+* App can easily be packaged as a lightweight `alpine` Linux, non-root container

 ## Next Steps